Altinn/altinn-studio/src/studio/README.md

 127.0.0.1 altinn3.no
 ```

-7. Make sure your C drive is shared with docker, Docker Settings -> Shared Drives <br />
+7. Make sure your C drive is shared with docker, Docker Settings -> Shared Drives

    On MacOS: Change docker-compose.yml (both)
     ```yaml
       volumes: